AbdulSyed05/style-street/README.md

 - Manage Inventory Levels: As a site owner, I want to monitor and manage inventory levels to prevent stockouts and overstocking.
 - Optimize SEO: As a site owner, I want to optimize the site for search engines to increase visibility and attract more visitors.
 - Monitor Competitor Activities: As a site owner, I want to monitor competitor activities and trends to stay competitive in the market.
+- Manage Refunds and Returns: As a site owner, I want to handle refunds and returns efficiently to maintain customer trust.

 Attach wireframes in this section
 ### Agile Methodology